TheRealRWJ/TheFamilyPlanner/README.md

 ## Current work flow
 Python scripts ran by cron jobs populating json files.
 JavaScript injecting content of json file into webpage to prevent page refreshes

-## To Do
-- Read settings from file
-- secure pivate date like url, APIs, Usernames ...
-- Fix layout on small screens.
-Order of content needs to be changed, so more important info resides on top of the page
-- Enable plugins
-- Get data from necxtcloud in a secure way.
-Dont like current usage of public calendars and tasks
-- Get picture of planned meals out of mealy

 ## Ideas
 - Make it multi linguale